 Christian Mogensen was a 61-year-old self-employed computer industry consultant who ran his business from the couple’s apartment in Charles River Park.
 Mogensen called 911 and notified police that he had “just killed my wife, and announced that he would kill himself before emergency help arrived.

 I am never surprised by these incidents.
 Pressure and stress are motivators to do all sorts of nonsensical things.
 What has me conflicted about this event is that while I am deeply sad, I am royally pissed off at the same time.

 But some good can come from this tragedy.
 The reality is that this story may help many more people not follow the same path.

 The intense pressure and desperation Christian must have been feeling must have been overwhelming.
 So overwhelming that the thought of murdering his wife and then killing himself was considered a better idea.

-I remember when I lived through my debt problems I was depressed and feeling low but the reality is that nothing that was externally happening to me at that time could ever have justified the murder of my wife and daughter and then my suicide.
+When I lived through my debt problems, I was depressed and feeling low, but the reality is that nothing that was externally happening to me could ever have justified the murder of my wife and daughter and then my suicide.

 I can’t think of a single debt situation that can’t be resolved in one way or another.
-All problem debt might have solutions, but maybe not magic wands.
+All problem debt might have solutions.

 If it is true that the financial problems lead to the kind and friendly Sharon Glassman being murdered by her husband of 12 years, then it was an unnecessary and senseless death.
-Not a murder of compassion, but instead a murder of stupidity.
+Not a murder of compassion, but instead a murder of incorrect assumptions.